watchlightstudio/WatchlightStudio-Hugo/content/projects-and-tools/echo/echo-menu.md

 			- Any manual edits to the Notion database entries will be overwritten if 1) the user makes separate edits to the original summary file or 2) if in-app "cached files" are deleted and regenerated (very uncommon and requires manual confirmation).
 		{{< /callout >}}

+- #### Notion re-sync
+	- Manually force a re-sync of user files to Notion database based on most recent timestamp.

+		{{< callout type="warning" >}}
+		If the files in the user directories have been manually modified or updated, these changes will overwrite current Notion database files.
+		{{< /callout >}}
 </details>

 <details>
 <summary>Integrations</summary>

-###Integrations
+### Integrations
-- #### OpenAI API key
+- #### OpenAI API
-	- This function allows the user to set an API key for OpenAI, which is required to use OpenAI summarization or transcription functionality.
+	- Set an API key for OpenAI, which is required to use OpenAI summarization or transcription functionality.
 Before setting up, create an OpenAI account and add balance to the account.
 	- To setup:
 		- Visit [OpenAI](https://platform.openai.com/api-keys) for an API key.
 		- In the upper right hand corner, select "Create a new secret key" and follow prompting.